-ECO 4934 introduces students to the concepts and methods used in empirical economic research.
+ECO 4421 introduces students to the concepts and methods used in empirical economic research.
 The emphasis is on the practical use of basic econometric techniques to estimate economic relationships or to evaluate policy.
 It includes topics needed to plan and implement your own empirical projects, and to understand potential problems with the empirical analyses of others, such as understanding endogeneity, relaxing assumptions that rarely hold in practice such as homoskedasticity, and testing assumptions like missing-at-random.
 Understanding selection bias and interpreting results accordingly is a critical part of working with any topic in economics and thus we must understand concepts in microeconomics to understand the decisions taken by individuals.
 We will explore various applied microeconomic topics, including the mincer specification (students must at a minimum have taken ECO 3101 in order to understand the structural concepts that we will explore empirically).
 The course has the following objectives:

-- 1. Learn to disentangle causation from correlation. - 2.
-Learn the dangers of relying on assumptions that do not typically hold in economics (e.g. homoskedasticity). - 3.
-Learn to work with data, being aware of practical issues such as violations of missing-at-random. - 4.
-Understand selection bias and how to interpret results accordingly. - 5.
-Understand the techniques and interpretation necessary for (possibly unbalanced) panel data.
+- 1. Learn the practical intuition of general statistical concepts, including standard errors, hypothesis testing, and confidence intervals. - 2.
+Learn to disentangle causation from correlation. - 3.
+Learn the basics of the R statistical programming language. - 4.
+Learn the dangers of relying on assumptions that do not typically hold in economics (e.g. homoskedasticity). - 5.
+Learn to work with data, being aware of practical issues such as violations of missing-atrandom. - 6.
+Understand selection bias and how to interpret results accordingly.